-- Conserved additional land parcels to expand from 235 to 325 acres, including acquisition of acres of beach, dune, rocky shore, salt marsh, and shrubland habitat at Third Beach.
+Conserving additional land parcels to expand from 235 to 325 acres, including acquisition of acres of beach, dune, rocky shore, salt marsh, and shrubland habitat at Third Beach.

-- Launched restoration of 2.5 acres of pollinator habitat.
+Launching restoration of 2.5 acres of pollinator habitat.
 The project cuts out rampant invasives and replaces them with a pollinator-friendly mix of plants and flowers that will sustain crucial populations of birds, butterflies, bees, and other insects for the long-term.

-- Constructed the Good Garden organic garden, for pollinators and educational programming.
+Constructing the Good Garden organic garden, for pollinators and educational programming.

-- Constructed a rain garden and native pollinator plantings at the trailhead entryway.
+Constructing a rain garden and native pollinator plantings at the trailhead entryway.

-- Developed an Invasive Species Management Plan, which outlines detailed plans for habitat restoration, trail improvements, and the removal of 11 primary invasive plant species from 150 sites on the property using only mechanical methods.
+Developing an Invasive Species Management Plan, which outlines detailed plans for habitat restoration, trail improvements, and the removal of 11 primary invasive plant species from 150 sites on the property using only mechanical methods.
 No pesticides are used on the property for any reason.

 As the largest contiguous area of open land on Aquidneck Island containing thriving habitats of field, forest, pond, stream, and ridge, Norman Bird Sanctuary is proud to the home of diverse populations of native New England wildlife.
 216 different species of birds have been reported over the years, including common year-round residents such as red-tailed hawks, mallards, northern cardinals, and downy woodpeckers and seasonal visitors such as tree swallows, great egrets, and many different species of warbler.